 Long-term incentive compensation awards generally are denominated in restricted AB Holding Units.
-We utilize this structure to align our named executive officers' long-term interests directly with the interests of our Unitholders and indirectly with the interests of our clients, as strong performance for our clients generally contributes directly to increases in assets under management and improved financial performance for the firm.
+We utilize this structure to align our NEOs' long-term interests directly with the interests of our Unitholders and indirectly with the interests of our clients, as strong performance for our clients generally contributes directly to increases in AUM and improved financial performance for the firm.

-We believe that annual long-term incentive compensation awards provide a long-term retention mechanism for our named executive officers because such awards generally vest ratably over four years.
-For 2018 performance, these awards were granted in December 2018 to each of Ms. Burke and Messrs.
-Bernstein, Cranch and Weisenseel pursuant to ICAP, an unfunded, non-qualified incentive compensation plan, and the AB 2017 Long Term Incentive Plan, our equity compensation plan ("2017 Plan").
-Mr. Gingrich did not receive a year-end award in December 2018 due to the terms set forth in his agreement relating to the above-described equity award he was granted in February 2017; please see "Chief Operating Officer Equity Award" below regarding an award he was granted in April 2018.
+We believe that annual long-term incentive compensation awards provide a long-term retention mechanism for our NEOs because such awards generally vest ratably over four years.
+For 2019 performance, these awards were granted in December 2019 to each of Ms. Burke and Messrs.
+Bernstein, Cranch and Weisenseel pursuant to the AB 2019 Incentive Compensation Award Program ("ICAP"), an unfunded, non-qualified incentive compensation plan, and the AB 2017 Long Term Incentive Plan, our equity compensation plan ("2017 Plan").
+Mr. Gingrich did not receive a year-end award in December 2019.
+For additional information regarding Mr. Gingrich's compensation, please see "Mr. Gingrich's Compensation" below.

 Prior to the date on which an award vests, the AB Holding Units underlying an award are restricted and are not permitted to be transferred.
-Upon vesting, the AB Holding Units underlying an award generally are distributed, unless the award recipient has, in advance, voluntarily elected to defer receipt to future periods or the award is structured with a delayed delivery date.
+Upon vesting, the AB Holding Units underlying an award generally are delivered, unless the award recipient has, in advance, voluntarily elected to defer receipt to future periods or the award is structured with a delayed delivery date.
 Quarterly cash distributions on vested and unvested restricted AB Holding Units are delivered to award recipients when cash distributions are paid generally to Unitholders.